epiverse-trace/cfr/README.md

 # datadelay

 `R` package to transform surveillance data based on epidemiological delay distributions.
+This initial version outlines functions that will be refined/superceded as pipelines develop.

 ## Installation